hashicorp/terraform/website/docs/provisioners/local-exec.html.markdown

   will run.
 It takes the following stages `create` and `destroy`.
 This is useful when a command needs to be run as a resource is being torn down. `create` is the default.

+* `on_failure` - (Optional) If provided it will give directions the provisioner to make an apply fail or not.

 ### Interpreter Examples